qtpganesh-del/Terraform_Azure/README.md

-# Terraform_Azure
+# Azure Infrastructure using Terraform

-Terraform project for Azure infrastructure with reusable modules and remote backend
+Modular Terraform project for Azure resources.